theJaxon/CKAD/README.md

 Changes the output of the main container (for example the output is changed to fit some sort of a monitoring tool that will receive it like prometheus or logstash)

 ---

+#### Init Containers:
+* An init container is an additional container in a pod that completes a task before the main container is started
+* The main container gets started only after the init container has finished its job

 #### Probes:
 - Allows customizing how K8s determines container status